kayashaolu/webarch-lab-9/README.md

 Create your own API

 ## In this lab you will accomplish the following
- - Create an API using NodeJS and Express
+ - Create an API using Python and Flask
  - Create a GET and a POST endpoint
  - Use curl to interact with your API